Center for Addiction Medicine

 Brandon G. Bergman, Ph.D., Research Scientist

-Associate Director, Research Recovery Institute; Instructor, Harvard Medical School
+Associate Director, Research Recovery Institute

 Aurora Quaye, M.D.
 Co-Investigator, Study Physician